rhofkens/podcast-generator/README.md

 ## Potential Improvements

+### Known bugs

+There are several issues with the podcast editing feature, depending on the state of the podcast.
+Background processing doesn't work as expected.

 ### Technical Improvements
 - [ ] Implement caching for generated audio segments
 - [ ] Add background audio mixing capabilities